 - What happens if I need an enhancement?
 Is this included in the price?

 - What if I have a complication?
-How is the cost of the follow-up visits handled?
+How are the costs of the follow-up visits and additional treatment handled?

 - If I require temporary contact lenses or glasses after the procedure, how much will they cost?